-We evaluated the usefulness and reliability of the reported performance information in accordance with the criteria developed from the performance management and reporting framework, as defined in the general notice, for the following selected objectives presented in the University's annual performance report for the year ended 31 December 2020:
+We evaluated the usefulness and reliability of the reported performance information in accordance with the criteria developed valid, accurate and complete. from the performance management and reporting framework, as defined in the general notice, for the following selected ob- We did not identify any material findings on the usefulness and jectives presented in the University's annual performance report reliability of the reported performance information for the obfor the year ended 31 December 2020:

-Objectives Pages in the annual report
+Objectives Number of Representatives

 Access: Headcount totals 5

 Access: First-time entering undergraduates 5

 Access: Headcount enrolments total UG 5

 Access: Headcount enrolment total PG 5

 Success: Graduates UG 5

 Success: Graduates PG 6

 Efficiency: Headcount of permanent I/R staff 6

-Efficiency: Ratio of FTE students to FTE instructional/research staff 7
+Efficiency: Ratio of FTE students to FTE instruc- tional/research staff 7

 Research: Total research output units 7

 Research: Publication units per I/R staff 7

-We performed procedures to determine whether the reported performance information was consistent with the approved performance planning documents.
-We performed further procedures to determine whether the indicators and related targets were measurable and relevant, and assessed the reliability of the reported performance information to determine whether it was valid, accurate and complete.
+ed performance information was consistent with the approved performance planning documents.
+We performed further procedures to determine whether the indicators and related targets were measurable and relevant, and assessed the reliability of the reported performance information to determine whether it was jectives above.